erik/squabble/docs/plugins.rst

 .. code-block:: python

   import squabble.rule
   from squabble.lint import Severity from squabble.message import Message from squabble.rules import BaseRule

   class AllTablesMustBeLoud(BaseRule):
       """
       A custom rule which makes sure that all table names are in CAPSLOCK NOTATION.
       """

       class TableNotLoudEnough(Message):
           """Add more details about the message here""" CODE = 9876
           TEMPLATE = 'table "{name}" not LOUD ENOUGH'

       def enable(self, root_ctx, config):
           """
           Called before the root AST node is traversed.
 Here's where most callbacks should be registered for different AST nodes.

           Each linter is initialized once per file that it is being run against. `config` will contain the merged base configuration with the file-specific configuration options
           for this linter.
           """

           # Register that any time we see a `CreateStmt`
           # (`CREATE TABLE`), call self._check()
           root_ctx.register('CreateStmt', self._check_create())

           # When we exit the root `ctx`, call `self._on_finish()`
           root_ctx.register_exit(lambda ctx: self._on_finish(ctx))

       # node_visitor will pass in `ctx, node` for you so there's no
       # need to use a lambda
       @squabble.rule.node_visitor
-       def _check(self, ctx, node):
+      def _check_create(self, ctx, node):
           """
           Called when we enter a 'CreateStmt' node.
 Here we can register more callbacks if we need to, or do some checking based on the `node` which will be the AST representation of a `CREATE TABLE`.
           """

           table_name = node.relation.relname.value
           if table_name != table_name.upper():
               # Report an error if this table was not SCREAMING_CASE
               ctx.report(
                   self.TableNotLoudEnough(name=table_name),
                   node=node.relation,
                   severity=Severity.HIGH)

+      def _on_finish(self, ctx):
+          pass